python/devguide/developer-workflow/extension-modules.rst

 Updating :cpy-file:`!Modules/Setup.{bootstrap,stdlib}.in`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Depending on whether the module is required to required to get a functioning interpreter, we update :cpy-file:`Modules/Setup.bootstrap.in` (in which case the extension is built-in) or :cpy-file:`Modules/Setup.stdlib.in`, (in which case the extension can be built-in or dynamic).
+Depending on whether the extension module is required to get a functioning interpreter or not, we update :cpy-file:`Modules/Setup.bootstrap.in` or :cpy-file:`Modules/Setup.stdlib.in`.
+In the former case, the module is built-in and statically linked.

 .. note::